TheRenegadeCoder/sample-programs/archive/g/goby/README.md

 # Sample Programs in Goby

-Welcome to the list of sample programs in Goby.
-For every program in this directory, there's a corresponding article explaining the snippet:
+Welcome to Sample Programs in Goby!

+## Sample Programs

 - Hello World in Goby

+## Fun Facts

+- Debut: 2017

 ## References